canonical/launchpad-manual/docs/user/reference/bug-tracker-api/external-bug-statuses.rst

 .. include:: /includes/important_not_revised_help.rst

 Bugs in free software projects are often tracked in more than one place.
-For example: a bug in Firefox may be tracked in Launchpad by Ubuntu's Firefox team and in Firefox's own Bugzilla instance.
+For example: a bug in Firefox may be tracked in Launchpad by the Ubuntu Mozilla Team and in Firefox's own Bugzilla instance.

 Translating the status of external bug watches
 ----------------------------------------------